GadgetRenu

 Is my Apple Watch Ultra worth more because of the titanium case?

 Yes, substantially.
 The Apple Watch Ultra series uses titanium exclusively, which is one of the reasons it holds value so well.
 Titanium is harder and more scratch-resistant than aluminum, so Ultra watches tend to stay in excellent condition longer.
-The Ultra 2, for example, commands about $300 — significantly more than a same-era aluminum Series 9 at $140-170.
+The Ultra 2, for example, sits firmly in the upper tier of Apple Watch buybacks — meaningfully more than a same-era aluminum Series 9.
+For specific quotes, see GadgetRenu's Apple Watch page.

 Can I sell an Apple Watch with a cracked screen?

 Yes.
-A cracked screen reduces value by roughly 40-50%, but your Apple Watch still has meaningful component value.
+A cracked screen reduces value noticeably, but your Apple Watch still has meaningful component value.
 GadgetRenu accepts Apple Watches in all conditions, including cracked screens, sensor issues, and non-functional units.
 Even a broken watch has parts value — the logic board, Taptic Engine, and other components are used for repairs.

 Should I sell my Apple Watch before the next model comes out?